ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 ---

-## Stage 6: Platform-Specific Filtering and Ranking
+## Stage 6: Platform Constraints

+**Note**: This is the fifth and final pass in the iterative solver.
+It runs after Platform Substring Conflict Detection on each iteration.

 ### What Happens

-Each platform (Espanso, QMK) has different constraints and capabilities.
-This stage applies platform-specific filtering and ranks corrections by usefulness.
+This pass enforces platform-specific constraints and limits that corrections must satisfy.
+Corrections that violate constraints are removed and added to the graveyard.

 ### Platform Constraints